Exploiting Code Symmetries for Learning Program Semantics: Preliminaries

-As a concrete example, $X$ can be a set of programs and $G$ can be all possible instruction permutations that preserve the input-output behavior of the programs in $X$.
-It might seem unclear at this point how these permutations form a group (satisfying group axioms).
-We will formalize the notion of permutations and their actions on programs in \S\ref{subsec:finding_program_symmetry}.

-\para{Notation.} It is common in the group theory literature to use $\circ$ to denote both \emph{action} and \emph{composition}, when it is clear from the context which operation is being used~\cite{higgins2018towards}.
-For example, $(g\circ h)\circ x$ denotes \emph{composing} the two transformations $g$ and $h$ and then letting the composite transformation \emph{act} on an object $x$.
-It is also customary to interchange $g(x)$ and $g\circ x$ where both denote applying a function/action on $x$.
-Therefore, we treat $g\bullet (h\bullet x)$, $g\circ (h\circ x)$, and $g(h(x))$ as the same and follow this convention in the rest of this paper.
+It is common in the group theory literature to use $\circ$ to denote both \emph{action} and \emph{composition}, when it is clear from the context~\citep{higgins2018towards}.
+It is also customary to interchange $g(x)$ and $g\circ x$.
+Therefore, we treat $g\bullet (h\bullet x)$, $g\circ (h\circ x)$, and $g(h(x))$ as the same in the rest of this paper.